rytay/COMP445TA/Lab02/README.md

 Make sure you limit the behaviour that a client can perform and handle errors.

 ## Reminder
-For the networking aspect, you may __only__ use **Socket** and **ServerSocket**.
+For the networking aspect, you may __only__ use **Socket**, **ServerSocket** and the ones imported at the top of the [sample java file](./httpfs/httpfs.java).
 Please carefully read the handout.

-If you use other classes and/or java libraries, you will get a heavy deduction on the assignment.
+If you use other classes and/or higher level java libraries, you will get a heavy deduction on the assignment.

 ## Sample Code
 If you look at the httpfs folder, there is a [sample server](./httpfs/httpfs.java) that uses **ServerSocket**.